Identifying Distributional Perspective Differences from Colingual Groups: Data Preparation

 \subsection{Out-of-domain Test Data}

-While training and testing on the same Wikipedia data is a possible choice, a more ideal scenario is to test on different data to see if the cultural representation learned by the model generalizes to other datasets, and is not a mere representation of the style of Wikipedia.
+While training and testing on the same Wikipedia data is a possible choice, a more ideal scenario is to test on different domains to see if the distributional representation learned by the model generalizes to other datasets, not merely representing the style of Wikipedia.
+Hence, selecting a good held-out set to test the performance of our models is important.

-Selecting a good held out set for testing the performance of our models is hence very important.
-People often talk about their respective cultures on social media and in that process many opinionated claims or statements have been included.
-In previous works, \newcite{chakrabarty-etal-2019-imho} collected a distant supervision-labeled corpus of 5.5 million opinionated claims covering a wide range of topics using sentences containing the acronyms IMO (in my opinion) or IMHO (in my humble opinion) from Reddit.
-Table~\ref{table2:example} shows two examples from the IMO dataset that may reveal cultural difference.
-The only caveat is that this dataset is only in English.
-To get scores from the Chinese cultural model, we translate each sentence into Chinese using the Youdao api.
+We are motivated by the fact that people always express personal opinions on social media such as Reddit, where many opinionated claims are included.
+We leverage a previous work \cite{chakrabarty2019imho} which collects a distant supervision-labeled corpus of 5.5 million opinionated claims covering a wide range of topics using sentences containing the acronyms IMO (in my opinion) or IMHO (in my humble opinion) from Reddit.
+Table~\ref{table2:example} shows two examples from the IMO dataset that may reveal contrasting perspectives between two different colingual groups.
+As this dataset is only in English, to obtain scores from the Chinese and Japanese cultural models, we translate each sentence into the target language using the Youdao and Google Translate API\footnote{https://ai.youdao.com, https://translate.google.com}.

+\paragraph{Test Data Selection.} We first automatically extract claims that contain certain topical keywords, such as \textit{free market} and \textit{democracy}, and then remove the candidates which are out-of-context.
+Then we ask the English and Chinese volunteers to jointly select high-quality statements.
+Finally, for human annotation, we select out 128 high-quality claims from over 2,000 candidates in the IMO/IMHO dataset.
+The topics include personal life, social and political views, etc.